99cherrys/Online-voting-system/Requirements/Readme.md

 ### Very beneficial for Voters
 * Voters can cast their very easily in less time sitting anywhere irrespective of being in their native constituencies.
 * The votes casted by each individual are confidential, even admins are denied of that.
+* Providing booth slips for each voter can be avoided completely.

 ## Cost and Features with Time
 | Time | Feature | Cost |